Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 Functions like encryptText, encryptMetadata, and encryptVector can be used outside React components Each function checks if the service is initialized and initializes it if needed

+- **Buffer Handling Enhancement**: The `decryptMetadata` function in `encryptionUtils.ts` has been improved to handle serialized Buffer objects that are returned from the database.
+It now properly detects and converts JSON Buffer representations (`{type:"Buffer", data:[...]}`) back to actual Buffer objects before decryption, ensuring compatibility with the DCPE library requirements.

 3. Created PDF Processing Utilities: (c:\Projects\Confidential-Copilot\src\lib\pdfUtils.ts)
 This file, pdfUtils.ts, provides utilities for processing PDF files.
 It includes functions to `validatePdfFile` by checking its type and size, `extractTextFromPdf` to extract text and metadata, `chunkText` to divide the extracted text into smaller chunks, and `processPdfFile` to perform the complete PDF processing pipeline.
 It also defines interfaces `PDFExtractionResult` and `DocumentChunk` to structure the extracted data and chunks.
 Constants like `MAX_FILE_SIZE`, `DEFAULT_CHUNK_SIZE`, and `DEFAULT_CHUNK_OVERLAP` define limits and default values for file processing.